Azure-Samples/azure-video-indexer-samples/API-Samples/Java/Readme.md

 2. eventProcessor:

-It demonstrates the usage of Event Hubs processor mechanism to retreive indexing events and to be notified without polling on index completion events.
+It demonstrates the usage of Event Hub messaging to retreive indexing events and to be notified without polling on index completion events.

 ## Getting started